canonical/operator/README.md

-# The Operator Framework
+# The ops library

 <!-- The text below is also at the top of ops/__init__.py.
 Keep in sync! -->

-The Operator Framework is a Python library (available as [ops](https://pypi.org/project/ops/)) for developing and testing [Juju](https://juju.is/) charms in a consistent way, using standard Python constructs to allow for clean, maintainable, and reusable code.
+The ops library is a Python framework ([`available on PyPI`](https://pypi.org/project/ops/)) for developing and testing [Juju](https://juju.is/) charms in a consistent way, using standard Python constructs to allow for clean, maintainable, and reusable code.

 A charm is an operator -- business logic encapsulated in a reusable software package that automates every aspect of an application's life.

-Charms written with the Operator Framework support Kubernetes using Juju's "sidecar charm" pattern, as well as charms that deploy to Linux-based machines and containers.
+Charms written with ops support Kubernetes using Juju's "sidecar charm" pattern, as well as charms that deploy to Linux-based machines and containers.

 Charms should do one thing and do it well.
 Each charm drives a single application and can be integrated with other charms to deliver a complex